MontrealAI/AGIJobsv1/README.md

 ```

 The verifier reads `config/registrar.<variant>.json` and checks that every configured ENS root is active on the registrar, has a live pricer, and quotes the expected ERC-20 payment token.
 When `minPrice` thresholds are defined for specific labels (for example `alpha.club.agi.eth` requiring 5,000 `$AGIALPHA`), the command fails if the registrar returns a lower amount.
 Use `NETWORK=mainnet npm run registrar:verify` to audit the production deployment prior to go-live.

+## Release checklist

+1. Run the full CI matrix locally (`npm run lint`, `npm run test`, `npm run coverage`, `npm run config:validate`) to catch
+   regressions before tagging.
+2. Export refreshed addresses/ABIs with `npm run export:artifacts` and publish them under `artifacts-public/` for integrators.
+3. Bump `package.json` and `CHANGELOG.md` to the next semantic version (for example, `v1.1.0` for the pause feature rollout) and
+   create a signed git tag once CI is green.
+4. Update `docs/mainnet-deployment-simulation.md` with live transaction hashes, Safe execution links, and the final
+   `alphaEnabled` state after the deployment or Alpha Club activation.

 ### GitHub Actions secrets